 For now, we’re left with this…

 a vanity that is the size we want with LOTS more storage!
 However, the mirror now looks awkward!
-My plan is to build shelves similar to this, so they look built-in.
-Then I will frame out the mirror too.

 I’ve also gotten started on shelves for the tiniest linen closet ever!

 There are so few shelves in here, and the opening is so narrow, that you kind of just have to stand back and throw your arm in.
 Honestly, my kids are a couple of skinny minnies, and they have to turn sideways and try to reach in blindly to find something!

 So the game plan for this week is:

 - Build bookshelf for vanity and frame out mirror